The Pros and Cons of Designating the Secretary of State as Resident Agent

-In New York, the corporate defendant has only 20 days “after service” to file an answer to the papers commencing the lawsuit against it, which is not much time at all to hire a lawyer and get the answer together.
+In New York, the corporate defendant has 30 days “after service is complete” on the Secretary of State to file an answer, which is not a great deal of time to hire a lawyer and get the answer together.
 Once service is made on the Secretary of State or an underling in the Secretary’s office, the Secretary of State is required to promptly send a copy of the papers by certified mail, return receipt requested, to the corporation at its post office address on file in the department of state specified for that purpose.
-Thus, even if the secretary of state’s office does its job and “promptly” sends the papers to the entity by U.S. mail, a few crucial days out of the 20 will already have been lost in the mailing process alone.
-Of course, bureaucracy being what it is, it is possible that at least another day or two will go by the wayside in the course of the Secretary of State (who is the statutory agent for service of process for more than one million domestic and authorized foreign entities that are registered with the department of state) getting around to mailing the papers to the corporation, at which point the corporation may have just two weeks or so to formulate a response to the complaint that has been filed against it.
+Thus, even if the secretary of state’s office does its job and “promptly” sends the papers to the entity by U.S. mail, a few crucial days out of the 30 will already have been lost in the mailing process alone.
+Of course, bureaucracy being what it is, it is possible that at least another day or two will go by the wayside in the course of the Secretary of State (who is the statutory agent for service of process for more than one million domestic and authorized foreign entities that are registered with the department of state) getting around to mailing the papers to the corporation, at which point the corporation may have only three weeks or so to formulate a response to the complaint that has been filed against it.

 Because New York law prohibits a domestic corporation from being formed, or a foreign corporation from being authorized to do business, in New York unless its certificate of incorporation or application for authority designates the secretary of state as the corporation’s agent for service of process, there is nothing that a corporation that does business in New York can do about having the secretary of state act as its designated agent for service of process in New York.
 But if the corporation is concerned about receiving process in a timely manner, the corporation may, at its option, also designate a registered agent in New York, who then becomes an additional agent upon whom process against the corporation may be served.
 The registered agent so designated must be either a natural person who is a resident of or has a business address in New York, or a domestic corporation formed in New York or a foreign corporation authorized to do business in New York.
 If the corporation designates a registered agent in New York, then the corporation may receive process more quickly, but only if the plaintiff chooses to serve the registered agent rather than the secretary of state.
 The downside is the added expense of hiring an outside corporation to serve as the corporation’s resident agent in New York, if the corporation chooses to go that route.